 Smith, J. W., C. W. Benkman, and K. Coffey.
 1999.
 The use and mis-use of public information by foraging red crossbills.
 Behavioral Ecology 10:54-62.

-Our interest is in understanding how the presence and absence of a superior preemptive competitor (pine squirrels Tamiasciurus) has affected the evolution of seed dispersal in limber pine (Pinus flexilis) and whitebark pine (P. albicaulis) and how this affects the ecology of the pines.
-We continue to conduct research on the ecology and evolution of the interactions between Clark's Nutcrackers (Nucifraga columbiana; usually the main seed disperser of these pines), pine squirrels, and limber and whitebark pine.
+Our interest is in understanding how the presence and absence of a superior preemptive competitor (pine squirrels Tamiasciurus) has affected the evolution of seed dispersal by Clark's Nutcrackers (Nucifraga columbiana) in limber pine (Pinus flexilis) and whitebark pine (P. albicaulis) and how this affects the ecology of the pines.
 Below are our publications related to this research.

 Siepielski, A. M., and C. W. Benkman.
 2010.
 Conflicting selection from an antagonist and a mutualist enhances phenotypic variation in a plant.
 Evolution 64:1120-1128.